Intellectual property: Objections to the expansion in nature and scope of intellectual property laws

 Other criticism of intellectual property law concerns the expansion of intellectual property, both in duration and in scope.
 As scientific knowledge has expanded and allowed new industries to arise in fields such as biotechnology and nanotechnology, originators of technology have sought IP protection for the new technologies.
 Patents have been granted for living organisms, and in the United States, certain living organisms have been patentable for over a century.

 The increase in terms of protection is particularly seen in relation to copyright, which has recently been the subject of serial extensions in the United States and in Europe.
 With no need for registration or copyright notices, this is thought to have led to an increase in orphan works (copyrighted works for which the copyright owner cannot be contacted), a problem that has been noticed and addressed by governmental bodies around the world.

-Also with respect to copyright, the American film industry helped to change the social construct of intellectual property via its trade organization, the Motion Picture Association of America (MPAA).
+Also with respect to copyright, the American film industry helped to change the social construct of intellectual property via its trade organization, the Motion Picture Association (MPA).
 In amicus briefs in important cases, in lobbying before Congress, and in its statements to the public, the MPAA has advocated strong protection of intellectual property rights.
 In framing its presentations, the association has claimed that people are entitled to the property that is produced by their labor.
 Additionally Congress's awareness of the position of the United States as the world's largest producer of films has made it convenient to expand the conception of intellectual property.
 These doctrinal reforms have further strengthened the industry, lending the MPAA even more power and authority.